nickovchinnikov/datasatanism/docs/posts/weights_init.md

 Weight initialization is crucial in training neural networks, as it sets the starting point for optimization algorithms.
 The activation function applies a non-linear transformation in our network.
 Different activation functions serve different purposes.
 Choosing the right weight initialization and activation function is key to better neural network performance. `Xavier` initialization is ideal for `Sigmoid` or `Tanh` in feedforward networks. `He` initialization pairs well with `ReLU` for faster convergence, especially in `CNNs`.
 Matching these improves training efficiency and model performance.

 ![Initialization methods comparison](../assets/weights_init_and_activation/init_side_by_side.png)
 /// caption
 Comparison of different initialization methods
 ///

 <!-- more -->

 ## Gaussian Initialization

-Gaussian (or Normal) Initialization is another widely used method for initializing weights in neural networks.
-This technique draws weights from a normal distribution, which can help mitigate issues related to gradient flow during training.
+Gaussian (or Normal) Initialization draws weights from a normal distribution.
 The concept of Gaussian initialization has its roots in the early studies of neural networks, where researchers recognized the importance of weight initialization in preventing problems like *vanishing and exploding gradients*.
-The work of Glorot and Bengio (2010) further emphasized the need for proper initialization methods, leading to the development of techniques like [Xavier initialization](#xavier-glorot-initialization), which incorporates Gaussian distributions for weight initialization.
+The work of Glorot and Bengio (2010) further emphasized the need for proper initialization methods, leading to the development of techniques like [Xavier initialization](#xavier-glorot-initialization).

 Weights $W$ are initialized using a normal distribution defined as: